herodevs/cli/CONTRIBUTING.md

 ### Current Process (Branch-based Releases)

+#### Updating the README

+If you have made changes to available oclif commands or flags, run `npm run readme` to have oclif auto generate the new documentation.
+Manual edits already made to auto generated README sections will be overwritten, so carefully review any changes that oclif makes.

+#### Create a release branch

 The CLI uses a branch-based release process.
 To create a release:

-#### Create a release branch

 1. `git fetch origin main`
 2. `git switch main`